xenloops/talks/under-construction.md

 * Too many tools! -- One for defects in custom code, one for defects in third-party libraries, one for hard-coded secrets getting checked in (only one each if lucky -- what happens when one dept installs SonarQube?).
 Forget about adding Yet Another Tool!
 That brings with it pleadings, then mandates, then trainings, then metrics, then leadership attention.
 Adding another tool offers IAM headaches, another source of support calls, another time-sucking UI to navigate.
 * Notification fatigue -- Every finding is an alert!
 * Backlog fatigue -- When is every finding the tool injects supposed to be remediated, with all these other priorities?
-* Meeting fatigue -- Between standups, sprint planning, sprint refinement, retrospectives, PI pre-planning, PI planning.... do you really want to call them into another meeting about one part of the job?
+* Meeting fatigue -- Between standups, sprint planning, sprint refinement, retrospectives, PI pre-planning, PI planning....
+This is peak Vogon bureaucracy!
+Do you really want to call them into another meeting about one part of their job?

 # Face it, developers have enough: